'We offer a personal, individually tailored and educationally focussed journey of excellence.'

 Strategic advice and assistance in the development of presentation content, and in-depth preparation for the question and answer component of the interview.

 Critical review and feedback on the presentation delivery (identification of potential weaknesses/advice on how to remedy them).
+We critically read all proposals and give thorough feedback on weaknesses and issues that we find.

 Feedback on potential areas of concerns (criticism) from reviewers in order to better prepare for the Q&A session.

-Q&A Practice sessions
+Q&A Practice sessions.

 Presentation, communication, interview and life skills coaching.